MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-customer-managed-tenant-key.md

 If you use BYOK, you cannot export your tenant key from Azure Key Vault or Azure Information Protection.
 The copy in Azure Key Vault is non-recoverable.

 ## Respond to a breach
 No security system, no matter how strong, is complete without a breach response process.
 Your tenant key might be compromised or stolen.
-Even when it’s protected well, vulnerabilities might be found in current generation HSM technology or current key lengths and algorithms.
+Even when it’s protected well, vulnerabilities might be found in current generation key technology or in current key lengths and algorithms.

 Microsoft has a dedicated team to respond to security incidents in its products and services.
 As soon as there is a credible report of an incident, this team engages to investigate the scope, root cause, and mitigations.
 If this incident affects your assets, Microsoft notifies your Azure Information Protection tenant administrators by email by using the address that you supplied when you subscribed.